COVID-19 Prevention Protocols

 Common & Shared Spaces

 - The Welcome Center workstations will be limited to full-time Ramah Darom staff only and no guests will be allowed to use the office area for personal work.

 - Facility staff will follow a scheduled routine of wiping down tabletops, chairs, handrails, doors and doorknobs of activity spaces multiple times a day.
 Facility staff will also include public bathrooms throughout the campus in the scheduled cleaning rotation, and a “cleaned/waiting to be cleaned” signage system will be implemented to communicate bathroom availability.

 - Water fountains will be unavailable for use, and water bottle filling stations will be set up throughout the campus.

 - Dining will be seated by Household or Pod, and each Household or Pod will have the same dining table and chairs designated for them for the entirety of their stay.

 - Floor markers will be visible between each table for a visual reminder of physical distancing during meals.

-- Tables will be set a minimum of 9 ft. apart.
+- Tables will be set a minimum of 9 feet apart.

-- Each Household will have the option of dining in the dining hall or packing their food to eat in the outdoor tents or in their room.
+- Each Household or Pod will have the option of dining in the dining hall or packing their food to eat in the outdoor tents or in their room.